aslamhus/aslamhus/README.md

 ### Hi, I'm Aslam 👋🏽

-- 🧑‍💻 Part time coder since the early 2000s
+- 🧑‍💻 Full Stack Developer
 - 📷 Photographer
 - 🎭 A long time ago, in a galaxy far far away, an actor
 - 🌱 Currently learning websockets/service workers

+I am proficient in PHP,

+I was an actor and headshot photographer, but a musculo-skeletal disorder changed all that.
+Now I am putting all my resources into my love for technology 💻.
+I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).

+I Love writing **vanilla javascript**, love the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
+I am keen to learn more about lower level languages and improve my knowledge of **Data Structures and Algorithms**.

 I've been a self taught web developer for 15 years.
 My first foray into coding was in the 1990s with Macromedia's Director when I was 10 years old.
 I was building very (VERY) basic, Final Fantasy inspired RPGs, accompanied by similarly earnest 3D animations I made with Cinema4D.
 I would pass the games out to my friends in grade school via the 100 floppydisks 💾 it took to archive them.
 (Thankfully ZipDisk came along in '94 - 100 MB of storage, WHAT?!?).
 There was no YouTube, no StackOverflow, and very little documentation available.
 So progress was... glacial.
 Now the resources available for learning seem limitless and I am always hungry for more!

-I was an actor and headshot photographer, but a musculo-skeletal disorder changed all that.
-Now I am putting all my resources into my love for technology 💻.
-I still do photography from time to time, check it out ➜ [aslamhusainphotography.com](https://aslamhusainphotography.com).

-I Love writing **vanilla javascript**, love the functional programming of **React**, but also the OOP discipline of writing **PHP** classes!
-I am keen to learn more about lower level languages and improve my knowledge of **Data Structures and Algorithms**.

 ## Things I've built recently

 ### Video Editor
 I built a vanilla javascript video editor interface that can handle trimming and cropping videos in browser.
 While the editor doesn't perform the video manipulation it exports an object with user edits that can be sent to a server where these operations can be performed.
 You can see a work example here: [https://aslamhusain.com/video-editor/](https://aslamhusain.com/video-editor/)

+### Rectangle Packer algorithm
+For a project I'm currently working on I need to stitch multiple videos together on the serverside to create the illusion of multiple videos playing simultaneously, which is not a viable option for the browser.
+The stiched video grids need to be created for different screen sizes.
+The problem I encountered was, how do I fit a variable number of videos into certain screen sizes while maximizing the space used?
+The videos' aspect ratio is known, but the grid size is not.
+I discoverd that this is a NP-Hard math problem, the Rectangle packing problem: "where the objective is to determine whether a given set of small rectangles can be placed inside a given large polygon, such that no two small rectangles overlap.
+Several variants of this problem have been studied."
+I wrote my own heuristic algorithm that finds a best fit.

+The second problem was to handle looping of the videos.
+Each video in the grid loops, so the entire grid video must loop as well.
+The hitch is that the videos have variable lengths.
+I used the euclidian lowest common denomintaor and prime factorization in order to determine the shortest length the grid video would have to be in order to accommodate all the loops of the videos.

+I wrote a series of PHP classes to solve these problems and stich the videos together serverside using FFMPEG on the commandline.

 ### React Table Component
 I other Table component libraries slick and beautiful but often limited in terms of functionality.
 I built my own Table component that handles operations like sorting, filtering, pagination and select and deleting rows.

 ### Backup applet